aditeyabaral/word2vec-c/README.md

 Stuff that works: <br>
 * input corpus text preprocessing
 * creation of context vectors (CBOW model) and prediction word vectors (X and y respectively)
-* forward propagation in neural network
+* forward propagation
+* back propagation
+* gradient descent

 Stuff we aren't sure that might work: <br>
-* back propagation
-* cost function, softmax implementation
+* cost function

 Remember to redirect output to a text file after you execute.
 The application quits after training.